-Thirty-two (46%) have needed no further treatment.
-Twenty-two (32%) have utilized outpatient counseling, therapy, or psychiatric consultation.
-Fifteen (22%) have required at least one psychiatric hospitalization because of their behaviors.
+Forty (46%) have needed no further treatment.
+Thirty-three (38%) have utilized outpatient counseling, therapy, and/or psychiatric consultation.
+Fourteen (16%) have required at least one psychiatric hospitalization because of their behavior.

 Psychotropic Medications

 Figure 6 shows the number of students requiring psychotropic medications before and after attending JRC.